 Finally you know how to put a YouTube video on repeat on Mac in many different ways and can keep enjoying the content till either you or your Mac runs out of battery.

 Overall, keeping your Mac up to date with the latest apps will not only help you with simple tasks like YouTube loops but also do so much more.
 An exciting way to see what’s on offer is using an app platform like Setapp.

-The apps mentioned in this article: Elmedia Player, Downie, Folx, AnyTrans, and Movist Pro are just three of more than 170 apps from Setapp’s selection.
+The apps mentioned in this article: Elmedia Player, Downie, Folx, AnyTrans, and Movist Pro are just four of more than 240 apps from Setapp’s selection.
 Browse through categories such as Productivity and Mac Hacks to find useful tools that will improve the way you use your Mac for good.

 Just try it out and see!
 There’s a 7-day trial offer with unlimited access, so you can test everything you need.